-Shortly after, the meals were served.
+The meals were served shortly after.
 I chose the beef option, with a Coke to drink.
 It tasted pretty good, even if it didn’t look particularly special.
 I also appreciated the bottle of water on the meal tray.

 Dessert was Haagen-Dazs ice cream.

 After lunch, I fell asleep for about 4 hours.
 I woke up and was feeling a bit hungry, so I rang the call button and was quickly served a cup of noodles, which hit the spot.